 Living in Barcelona has its advantages.
 The Catalan capital boasts beautiful buildings, a charming cafe culture, fantastic food, and special sights, sounds and sensations on every corner.
 The sun shines, too, on around 300 days every year.
 It's a Mediterranean marvel.

-But ever since 2008, there has been an added attraction: the finest football this city has ever seen.
+But ever since 2008, there has been an added attraction: the finest football this city has even seen.
 A place graced by Salvador Dali, Andoni Gaudi, Pablo Picasso and numerous other illustrious individuals in times gone by has more recently been touched by a team.
 Not Johan Cruyff's Dream Team, but Guardiola's great group - the Pep Team.

 “When they [Barca] signed him I said: 'Madre mia, we’re going to be flying'," Xavi recalled recently.
 And not only did they fly, but they flew to greater heights than ever witnessed before at Camp Nou.
 The trajectory was tremendous; the journey, magical.